mohitsymb/flight-ui/README.md

 **Submission:**

 * Submission of the assignment will be done by Git.
 Push your code on Gitlab or Github public repository and share the URL in submission email
+* Completion of assigment is not a deal breaker, important for us is the coding practices.